Methods of Brand ProtectionArticle posted on

 Effective brand management shall provide the possibility for the implementation of proactive strategies to maintain and accumulate of brand equity.
 Effective brand management shall rely on the analysis of the consequences of marketing decisions with respect to the development of the brand in future, include brand endorsement and search for new sources of capital.
 Maintaining and long-term development of the created brand includes:

 - variety of tactical approaches for supporting the strategies with respect to the priority lines of brand development;

 - recovery and promotion of the brand, including by means of returning to the initial positioning and values of the brand;

 - entry of brand into new markets;

-In the real world of brand development, the occupation of a position implies repositioning in most cases.
+In the real world of brand development, occupation of a position implies repositioning in most cases.
 As a rule, an operating company already has a definite position.
 It is necessary to understand in the majority of cases whether it is worthwhile to carry out repositioning.
-To make such conclusion, it is necessary to figure out what the current position is like.
+To make such a conclusion, it is necessary to figure out what the current position is like.
 When repositioning, the following principles shall be taken into consideration: